kdheepak/blog/src/posts/49-bookshelf-analogy-julia.md

 draft: true
 ---

-I wanted to present an discuss an analogy that I like to use when thinking about code in the Julia language.
+If you are new to programming or new to Julia, it can be helpful to think of the program's memory as number of bookshelves in a library.

-Imagine there exists a bookshelf with books in a library, maintained by a librarian who follows a specific set of rules.
+Imagine you are at a library full of books on bookshelves, but they are all over the place and you can't find what you want.
-You, a curious mind, are interested in access some of the knowledge in these books, as well as putting your own thoughts into appropriate sections of books, binders or folders this bookshelf.
+However, you can't interact directly with the books or bookshelves; and instead, you have to ask a smart and helpful librarian, who knows where all the books are and can help you find what you need, to retrieve or modify the books for you.
-However, you can only interact with the librarian, who will process your instructions to access or modify contents on the bookshelf.
+And, in order for them to help you, this librarian requires you to form a contract with them which requires you to only speak in a predefined set of instructions for them to perform their functions correctly.

-These books on the bookshelf are numbered by the order in which they are placed in the bookshelf, and hence every book has a unique address.
+In this mental model, the librarian represents the CPU of your computer, and the Julia programming language is the language that you use to communicate with the CPU.
+To interact with the bookshelf (i.e., the program's memory), you use functions and variables in Julia.

-You may hand over a label to the librarian that contains the location of a book, as well as an instruction associated with that label (e.g. "retrieve it", "destroy it", etc).
+The books on these bookshelves happen to be numbered by the order in which they are located, giving each book a unique address.

-In this mental model, the librarian is like the CPU of a computer, the language in which you communicate with the librarian is the Julia programming language, and a bookshelf would represent the memory your program has access to.
+You can think of these addresses as the memory locations that your program has access to.

-In the Julia language, you would have to use functions and variables.
+Functions in Julia are like the instructions that you give to the librarian, telling them what actions you'd like to take with the books.
-Functions would be actions you'd like the librarian to take or instructions you'd like the librarian to follow.
+And variables in Julia are the labels the librarian gives you that are associated with specific books on the bookshelf, allowing you to refer to them later on.

-And variables in Julia are a label that contains the unique address to a book on the bookshelf.
+By thinking of code in this way, you can better understand how your program interacts with memory and how the different elements of your code work together.

-### Assignment
+## Assignment

 Let's look at a code example: